stutonk/pen/README.md

 ===
 Pen is a lightweight alternatve to PGP for securely encrypting files; it uses the Argon2 algorithm for key-stretching passwords and NaCl's secretbox for data encryption.
-If a filename ends in '.pen', it will be decrypted rather than encrypted.
+If a filename ends in `.pen`, it will be decrypted rather than encrypted.
 Upon successful encryption or decryption, the original file or .pen file, respectively, is removed.

+### release binaries
+are available [here](https://github.com/stutonk/pen/releases) for amd64/all major OSes

 ### for unixes
 `make && make install`

 ### everybody else
-`go build` and do what ye will with it
+`go build` and do with it what ye will

 ### note
 Pen, like almost any lock, will only stop honest people.
 Due to the nature